 The English Education pre-major is designed for students who plan to pursue a Bachelor of Arts Degree in English Education.
 Students who successfully complete this program and who meet admissions requirements at the receiving institution, will be eligible to transfer to UNC institutions and some private senior institutions in North Carolina as juniors.

-GENERAL EI DUCATION CORE 44 SHC

-English Comp osition 6 SHC

-ENG 111 Expository Writing 3

-and

-ENG 112 Argument-Based Research 3
+English Composition 6 SHC ENG 111 Expository Writing and 3 ENG 112 Argument-Based Research or 3 ENG 113 Literature-Based Research

-or

-ENG 113 Literature-Based Research 3